-They were discussing whether to put the children on horseback or in a cart when Allyr returned from the workroom with a request from DeWitt to take some supplies to Nicarber that Mura and Pewsey needed.
+They were discussing whether to put the children on horseback or in a cart when Allyr returned from the workroom with a request from DeWitt to take some supplies to Nicarber that Mura and Pewsey had asked for.
 (These were sisters from Craghead who had volunteered to work with the Picti in making the wrecked harbor town livable again.)